mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Lock Alpha
     This is the checker box icon next to every layer.
 Clipping group
-    For Clipping masks in Krita you'll need to put all your images in a single layer, and then press the 'a' icon, or press :kbd:`Ctrl`+:kbd:`Shift`+:kbd:`G`
+    For Clipping masks in Krita you'll need to put all your images in a single layer, and then press the 'a' icon, or press :kbd:`Ctrl + Shift + G`
 Ink layer
     This is a vector layer in Krita, and also holds the text.
 Masks